Jumia kicks off brand festival campaign

-Jumia, pan-African e-commerce platform, has commenced its annual brand festival campaign, targeted at promoting authentic products at the best prices directly from the manufacturers on the Jumia platform.
+E–commerce platform, Jumia, has commenced its annual brand festival campaign, targeted at promoting authentic products at the best prices directly from the manufacturers on the Jumia platform.

 Chief Commercial Officer, Jumia Nigeria, Ijeoma Arum, said the festival does not only target the promotion of authentic products, but also serves as a means for consumers to get the best prices directly from the manufacturers on the platform.